The Board of Directors has the pleasure of presenting the 44th Annual

 and Senior Management Personnel have affirmed compliance with the Code.

 As per Regulation 34(2)(f) of the SEBI(Listing Obligations and

 Report describing the initiatives taken by the Company from

 Environmental, Social and Governance perspective forms part of the

 IISCO-Ujjain Pipe and Foundry Company Limited, a wholly owned

 subsidiary of the erstwhile Indian Iron and Steel Company Limited

 (IISCO), was ordered to be wound up by BIFR.
 The Official Liquidator is

-The Company has three other wholly owned subsidiary companies namely,
+Your Company has four other wholly owned subsidiary Companies namely,

 SAIL Refractory Company Limited (SRCL), SAIL Jagdishpur Power Plant